RK900/cs170-project/README.md

 You can either use the open source CBC LP optimizer or the gurobi optimizer.

 The Gurobi optimizer is a commercial product that is given free for academic use.
-If you wish to use this optimizer, please go to the website and sign up for an account and active your Gurobi account and license.
+If you wish to use this optimizer,please go to the website and sign up for an account and active your Gurobi account and license.

-We noticed that Gurobi was much faster than CBC, especially for size 200 inputs.
+There are instructions at `cloudinstructions.sh`

 ## Running the solver
 The solver can be run inside input_generator.